MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1007.md

 # Project Task Transaction Detail (report)

 The **Project Task Transaction Detail** report shows an overview of posted project tasks, such as resources and items.
 It includes a detailed information about the total costs and total sales, plus information concerning line discounts, and so on.

-You can choose whether currency is specified in Local Currency or Foreign Currency.
+You can choose whether the currency displays in local currency or foreign currency.

 The data the report shows comes from the project ledger entries.